-TQM provides a well-documented example of an imported knowledge structure.
-TQM was inspired by principles developed by W. Edwards Deming (1982) and Joseph M. Juran.
+Total quality management (TQM) provides a well-documented example of an imported knowledge structure.
+It was inspired by principles developed by W. Edwards Deming (1982) and Joseph M. Juran.
 Deming was an industrial consultant who spent some time in academe; Juran was an engineer (Petersen 1999).
-TQM’s processes date back to quality control procedures in post-war Japanese manufacturing (Powell 1995).
-In 1985, the US Navy introduced a system of operational improvement, formally labeled Total Quality Management (Houston & Dockstader 1998).
-From there, the TQM was applied to other government agencies and private manufacturing and service firms (Powell, 1995).
-While specific applications varied across industries, 12 factors were common in the TQM literature: committed leadership, adoption and communication of TQM, close customer relationships, close supplier relationships, benchmarking, increased training, open organization, employee empowerment, zero-defects mentality, flexible production, process improvement, and measurement (Powell 1995).
+TQM’s processes date back to quality control procedures in postwar Japanese manufacturing (Powell 1995).
+In 1985 the US Navy introduced a system of operational improvement, formally labeled total quality management (Houston and Dockstader 1998).
+From there, the TQM was applied to other government agencies and private manufacturing and service firms (Powell 1995).
+While specific applications varied across industries, twelve factors were common in the TQM literature: committed leadership, adoption and communication of TQM, close customer relationships, close supplier relationships, benchmarking, increased training, open organization, employee empowerment, zero-defects mentality, flexible production, process improvement, and measurement (Powell 1995).

 The primary role of academe was to determine whether TQM produced the results intended.
-This required collection of data from many different firms that have enacted the system, comparison of those who adopted to those who did not, control for potentially confounding variables (such as starting market position), and finally support, revision, or rejection of the approach.
-Many studies found support for a relationship between TQM and business success (Easton & Jarrell 1998; Hackman & Wageman 1995; Watson & Rao Korukonda, 1995) and others suggesting revisions (Powell 1995; Reed, Lemak & Montgomery 1996).
-TQM is no longer a dominant framework in business in large part because later adopters were less likely to customize its application than early adopters, resulting in fewer benefits (Westphal, Gulati & Shortell 1997).
-However, elements of TQM that were strongly supported by academic studies left a lasting impression on business practices and fostered new innovations, such as six-sigma and ISO certification (Miller, Hartwick & Le Breton-Miller 2004).
+Many studies found support for a relationship between TQM and business success (Easton and Jarrell 1998; Hackman and Wageman 1995; Watson and Rao Korukonda 1995) and others suggesting revisions (Powell 1995; Reed, Lemak, and Montgomery 1996).
+TQM is no longer a dominant framework in business, in large part because later adopters were less likely than early adopters to customize its application, thus resulting in fewer benefits (Westphal, Gulati, and Shortell 1997).
+However, elements of TQM that were strongly supported by academic studies left a lasting impression on business practices and fostered new innovations, such as six-sigma and ISO certification (Miller, Hartwick, and Le Breton-Miller 2004).

 These critical analysis and adjudication roles of academe are found in virtually every area of social innovation.
-In the field of educational studies, for example, state and national government officials, supported by the major philanthropic foundations, have championed knowledge structures that became embedded in national policy, such as the state testing required by the “No Child Left Behind Act” and the curriculum and assessment standards of the Common Core.
-Academic researchers investigated these politically-dominant knowledge structures to examine their effectiveness in raising achievement and reducing gaps between subgroups, and to assess reasons for their successes and failures.
-Through their research of outcomes (Darling-Hammond 2007; Linn, Baker & Betebenner 2002), academic researchers influenced the disappointment many in the policy community felt over the effects of NCLB.
-Even before the Common Core was fully launched, academics have developed criticisms related to whether its underlying learning theory is age-appropriate in early grades (Bomer & Maloch 2011), is or is not based on evidence (Cuban 2010), can reduce state variation when most variation is within rather than between states (Loveless 2012), will reduce or expand achievement gaps between groups (Ravitch 2013), and whether the liberal arts educational ideal on which it is based is appropriate for students whose interests and aptitudes vary widely (Carnevale, quoted in Goldstein 2012).
-These early criticisms will undoubtedly serve as hypotheses in studies of the outcomes of the Common Core curriculum when (and if) it is fully implemented.
+In the field of educational studies, for example, state and national government officials, supported by the major philanthropic foundations, have championed knowledge structures that became embedded in national policy, such as the state testing required by the No Child Left Behind Act and the curriculum and assessment standards of the Common Core.
+Academic researchers investigated these politically dominant knowledge structures to examine their effectiveness in raising achievement and reducing gaps between subgroups, and to identify reasons for their successes and failures.
+Through their research on outcomes (Darling-Hammond 2007; Linn, Baker, and Betebenner 2002), academic researchers contributed to the negative verdict on NCLB that eventually emerged in the policy community.
+Even before the Common Core was fully launched, academics had developed testable criticisms related to whether its underlying learning theory was age-appropriate in early grades (Bomer and Maloch 2011), was or was not based on evidence (Cuban 2010), could reduce state variation when most variation was within rather than between states (Loveless 2012), or would reduce or add to achievement gaps between groups (Ravitch 2013).
+They also debated whether the liberal arts educational ideal on which it was based was appropriate for students whose interests and aptitudes vary widely (Carnevale, quoted in Goldstein 2012).
+These early criticisms will undoubtedly serve as hypotheses in studies of the outcomes of the Common Core curriculum when and if it is fully implemented.